Rapa Nui people: Mythology

 The main stories of Rapa Nui mythology are that of Hotu Matu'a, believed to be the first settler of Easter Island, and the Tangata manu.
 The Tangata manu is the mythology of the Birdman religion and cult which had creator god Makemake and competition with eggs to choose the birdman who would remain sacred for five months.
 More recent Rapa Nui mythology includes the story of the epic battle between the Hanau Epe and the Hanau Momoko.

 The trans-Neptunian dwarf planet Makemake is named after this creator deity.

 Moai

 The best-known aspect of the Rapa Nui culture is the moai, the 887 human figures carved from rock between 1250 and 1500 CE and transported throughout Easter Island.
 The moai were believed to be the living faces of ancestors and had all been toppled by 1868.
 The moai rest on large stone platforms called ahu, the most famous of which are Ahu Tongariki, the largest ahu, and Ahu Vinapu.
 Some moai have hats of red volcanic stone known as Pukao.
-Currently, the Rapa Nui and the Chilean government are focused on preserving and restoring the statues, including denoting an area that includes many of the statues, Rapa Nui National Park, as a World Heritage site.
+Currently, the Rapa Nui and the Chilean government are focused on preserving and restoring the statues.
+Rapa Nui National Park, which includes many of the statues, is a World Heritage site.